wakatime/wakatime-blog/posts/32-part-1-sqlalchemy-models-as-json.md

 It even allows customizing columns of relationships, for ex: `goals.accomplished`.

-To see how this all fits into a RESTful API continue with [Part 2: Flask RESTful API][part2].
+To see how this all fits into a RESTful API continue with [Part 2: Building a Flask RESTful API][part2].

 [so1]: https://stackoverflow.com/questions/5022066/how-to-serialize-sqlalchemy-result-to-json
 [so2]: https://stackoverflow.com/questions/7102754/jsonify-a-sqlalchemy-result-set-in-flask